American Heroes Channel

 American Heroes Channel (formerly Military Channel and originally Discovery Wings Channel) is an American multinational pay television channel owned by the Warner Bros.
 Discovery Networks unit of Warner Bros.
 Discovery.
 The network carries programs related to the military, warfare, and military history and science.

-As of February 2015, the channel is available to approximately 59,917,000 pay television households (51.5% of households with at least one television set) in the United States.
+As of November 2023, AHC is available to approximately 28,000,000 pay television households in the United States-down from its 2014 peak of 62,000,000 households.
+Along with Boomerang, Cooking Channel, Destination America, Discovery Family, Discovery Life, and Science Channel, American Heroes Channel is among the less prevalent networks of Warner Bros.
+Discovery.

+In recent years, AHC has lost carriage with the growth of streaming alternatives including its parent company's HBO Max, and has generally been depreciated by Warner Bros.
+Discovery in current retransmission consent negotiations with cable and streaming providers.

 Background

 The channel launched in July 1998, as Discovery Wings Channel; it originally focused on programs relating to aircraft and aerospace.
 During its early years, the network also aired a weather segment near the top of each hour featuring aviation forecast data from the National Weather Service.
+Discovery Wings Channel became available to television providers in Canada starting on September 7, 2001.

 Discovery Communications filed a trademark application with the United States Copyright Office for the use of the name "Military Channel" in 2002, after the trademark was abandoned by an unrelated start-up cable network based in Louisville, Kentucky, also named The Military Channel, which went dark in 1999 and later went bankrupt.
 That network – which focused on the heroes, history and hardware of the international military scene – experienced difficulty raising capital, despite early success.

 On January 10, 2005, the network was rebranded as the Military Channel.
 Carrying over from its original format, many of the network's programs as the Military Channel were dedicated to aerial warfare and related technologies and issues.
 In 2005, the channel aired its first live program from Philadelphia at the site of the Army–Navy college football game, two hours before that game's kickoff, in which Fox Sports commentator Chris Myers hosted from a set outside of Lincoln Financial Field.

 On March 3, 2014, the channel was rebranded as American Heroes Channel, with the intent to "provide more history based, narrative-style documentary programming."
 The network is a sponsor of the United Service Organizations (USO) and frequently runs commercials for that organization.